dawright22/multi-cloud-connected/README.md

 ### Vault
 You can connect to the Vault UI and see the secrets engines enabled using http://<EXTERNAL_IP:8200>

-You will need to login in using the ROOT TOKEN from the init.txt file located in app_stack/app_<cloud>/vault/init.txt to authenticate
+You will need to login in using the ROOT TOKEN from the init.json file located in app_stack/app_<cloud>/vault/init.json to authenticate

 it should look like this: